 US Geological Survey (USGS), Woods Hole, MA

 Additionally, fine particles tend to collect at gas/water interfaces created by the multiphase flow of gas and water.
-Thus, as methane and fresh water flow from the hydrate-dissociation front toward the production well, fine particles in the reservoir sands, interbedded fine-grained layers, and seal layers can be swelled, migrated (or both), potentially clogging pathways and limiting flow to the production well.
+Thus, as methane and fresh water flow from the hydrate-dissociation front toward the production well, fine particles in the reservoir sands, interbedded fine-grained layers, and seal layers can be swelled and/or migrated, potentially clogging pathways and limiting flow to the production well.

 This project is expected to result in both increases in fundamental scientific understanding of hydrate system behavior during production and site-specific impacts related to specific potential production sites offshore India by the National Gas Hydrate Program (NGHP) of India.